Winner of the 2017 Central Europe Foundation Elemer Hantos Prize

 "Few people question the conventional wisdom like Ivan Krastev."—George SorosIn this provocative book, renowned public intellectual Ivan Krastev reflects on the future of the European Union—and its potential lack of a future.
 With far-right nationalist parties on the rise across the continent and the United Kingdom planning for Brexit, the European Union is in disarray and plagued by doubts as never before.
 Krastev includes chapters devoted to Europe's major problems (especially the political destabilization sparked by the more than 1.3 million migrants from the Middle East, North Africa, and South Asia), the spread of right-wing populism (taking into account the election of Donald Trump in the United States), and the thorny issues facing member states on the eastern flank of the EU (including the threat posed by Vladimir Putin's Russia).
 He concludes by reflecting on the ominous political, economic, and geopolitical future that would await the continent if the Union itself begins to disintegrate.

 "Ivan Krastev's beautifully lucid After Europe packs an enormous amount of wisdom into a very short space.
-He helps us to understand the hostility to the European ideal in the UK and across the channel and to think about the challenges facing the EU in the near future."—Raymon Tallis, TLS books of the year
+He helps us to understand the hostility to the European ideal in the UK and across the channel and to think about the challenges facing the EU in the near future."—Raymond Tallis in Times Literary Supplement's "Books of the Year"

-"Satisfyingly intelligent on our predicament or predicaments."—Michael Hoffman, TLS books of the year
+"Satisfyingly intelligent on our predicament or predicaments."—Michael Hofmann in Times Literary Supplement's "Books of the Year"

 "Krastev is one of Europe's most interesting public intellectuals.
-In what is essentially a long essay he argues that the refugee crisis threatens to widen the gap between elites and voters in ways that threaten the future of the entire European project."—Gideon Rachman, Financial Times
+In what is essentially a long essay he argues that the refugee crisis threatens to widen the gap between elites and voters in ways that threaten the future of the entire European project."—Gideon Rachman in Financial Times

 "Ivan Krastev is one of the sharpest and most elegant political writers to emerge from eastern Europe in recent years.
 In this slim volume, which is a treasure chest of striking observations and colorful vignettes, the Bulgarian commentator brings a distinctly East European sense of tragedy to Europe's multiple crises."—Sunday Times